MarsOS/orbitapi/source/index.html.md

 # Introduction

-should respond.
+This document describes how the orbit server should respond.
 It exists, so that you do not have to use our server to host This document specifies the way a package repository for our package manager packages because you can create your own compatible servers.